Monte Carlo Steakhouse – Albuquerque, New Mexico

 We can’t imagine ever sending the steak back.
 The bone-in 20-ounce Porterhouse steak is charbroiled to perfection with just enough marbling for flavor.
 Unless otherwise requested, each steak is prepared with Seasonall, an all-purpose seasoning (no MSG) used liberally.
 An excellent alternative is asking for salt, pepper and garlic on each side of your steak.
 While on the grill, the chef will also brush on some melted butter.

-The charbroiled green chile cheeseburger is a role-model for how this New Mexico staple should be served.
-While the chile isn’t particularly piquant, it does have an excellent flavor.
-What sets this cheeseburger apart is the freshness and moistness of the beef patty which is essentially ground steak.
-Wholly unlike the desiccated Frisbees served at other burger establishments, these meaty orbs are oh so wonderfully juicy.
-The Monte Carlo’s green chile cheeseburger was selected for inclusion on both the 2009 and 2011 editions of the New Mexico Green Chile Cheeseburger Trail.
-It’s one of the favorite green chile cheeseburgers of Cheryl Jamison, the New Mexico Tourism Department’s culinary liaison and architect of the New Mexico Green Chile Cheeseburger initiative.
+3 November 2016: The charbroiled green chile cheeseburger is a role-model for how this most sacrosanct among New Mexico’s many sandwiches should be prepared.
+There are too many green chile cheeseburgers in which green chile barely registers on the Scoville scale with about as much piquancy as a bell pepper.
+This green chile bites back with a pleasant piquancy heat lovers will respect.
+What really sets this cheeseburger apart, however, is the freshness and moistness of the beef patty which is essentially ground steak, a thick third-pound of beef prepared to your exacting specifications.
+Wholly unlike the desiccated Frisbees served at some burger establishments, these meaty orbs are oh so wonderfully juicy–even if ordered at medium.
+Monte Carlo’s green chile cheeseburger was selected for inclusion on both the 2009 and 2011 editions of the New Mexico Green Chile Cheeseburger Trail.
+It’s one of the favorite green chile cheeseburgers of Cheryl Jamison, the scintillating four-time James Beard Award-winning author and architect of the New Mexico Green Chile Cheeseburger initiative.
+Mine, too.

 Another “not to miss” entree is the Greek style chicken.
 The loquacious Fieri admitted to “not having talked much or taken a breath” while sampling this perfectly prepared poultry which he described as “killer,” one of the adjectives he uses effusively when he really likes something.
 He also noted that “it’s about as basic as you can make it” and “as tender and juicy as you can get it.”
 The key is getting it.
 If you haven’t visited the Monte Carlo Steakhouse, it’s worth the drive from anywhere in the Duke City area just for this chicken.

-If you have to work overtime to make up for an extended lunch hour to drive across town for a lunch special, it’s worth it, especially if the lunch special is the hamburger steak with grilled onions.
+3 November 2016: If you have to work overtime to make up for an extended lunch hour to drive across town for a lunch special, it’s worth it, especially if the lunch special is the hamburger steak with grilled onions.
 My friend and frequent dining companion Bill Resnik describes it as “75-percent as good as its counterpart at San Antonio’s fabled Owl Cafe.”
 Bill, who matriculated at New Mexico Tech loves the Owl’s hamburger steak almost as much as he loves his car.
 To compare the Monte Carlo’s rendition is a high compliment indeed.
-Another old-fashioned lunch special made in the style of 1960s cafes is the meatloaf, served with mashed potatoes and green beans.
-The meatloaf is served hot enough to burn your tongue and it’s heavily seasoned with pepper, garlic and onion, but it’s a memorable meatloaf.
+Bruce “Sr Plata” Silver had his hamburger steak smothered in grilled onions and roasted green chile, two components which made his lunch even more memorable though the incendiary green chile did have him reaching for coffee more often than usual.